alwint3r/reverse-zig-espressif-bootstrap/README.md

 ```

 The Zig toolchain pointed by environment variable `$ZIG` was compiled using CMake, the cross-compiled Zig was built using Zig Build System as incidated by the `$ZIG build` command.
-It uses the targetinstallation directories to search for its dependencies, especially LLVM and zstd, in the `$ROOTDIR/out/$TARGET-$MCPU` directory.
+It uses the target installation directories to search for its dependencies, especially LLVM and zstd, in the `$ROOTDIR/out/$TARGET-$MCPU` directory.

 Here we use the `-Dflat` argument to make the Zig toolchain directory structured as follow: